How Controlling the Variance can Improve Training Stability of Sparsely Activated DNNs and CNNs: Experiments

 \section{Experiments}

-In order to most clearly demonstrate the need to improve training stability, and the efficacy of our technique, experiments are conducted on DNNs and CNNs of substantial depth and moderate width.
-The greater depth allows exacerbates the exponential growth of instability while the moderate width retains the stochasticity of the variance, see Sections \ref{sec:reducing_vprimeprime}-2 and \ref{sec:sensitivity_of_chi} respectively.
-Specifically, the DNN has depth 100 and width 300 while the CNN has depth 50 and 300 channels per layer; the $\text{CReLU}_{\tau,m}$ nonlinear activation is used in all but the final softmax classification layer.
-These network hyper parameters are chosen to demonstrate the training capacity between varying $q^{*}$ rather than maximum achievable accuracy.

-\cref{fig:vprime_crelu_heatmap_multi_s}, \ref{fig:vprimeprime_crelu_heatmap_multi_s} and \ref{fig:chiprime_crelu_heatmap_multi_s}, illustrate a substantial difference between their respective quantities for the, somewhat arbitrary, traditional choice of $q^*=1$ and even modestly larger $q^*=3$.
-Throughout this section the nets are initialised with fixed point variances $q^*=\{1,2,3\}$ and the training for fixed sparsity $s$ and variance slope $V'(q^*)$ is compared.
-As the variance slope, $V'(q^*)$, prescribes the first-order behaviour of the variance map, this is a principled quantity to determine the choice of $m$; note this is also equivalent to enforcing the probability of falling within the linear region of $\text{CReLU}_{\tau, m}$ due to the relation of $\chi_{1, \text{CReLU}_{\tau, m}}$ and $V'_{\text{CReLU}_{\tau, m}}$ to the normal cdf in \eqref{eq:vprime_crelu} and \eqref{eq:chi_crelu}.
-The networks are trained with SGD for 200 and 300 epochs using learning rates $10^{-4}$ and $10^{-3}$ for the DNNs and CNNs respectively.
+In order to most clearly demonstrate our theorised improvements of training stability, experiments are conducted on DNNs and CNNs of substantial depth and moderate width for the simple training tasks, classification of MNIST \cite{lecun_gradient-based_1998} and CIFAR10 \cite{krizhevsky_learning_2009}.
+Further experiments on Tiny ImageNet \cite{deng_imagenet_2009} can be found in \cref{app:tiny_imagenet}.
+The greater depth exacerbates the exponential growth of instability while the moderate width retains the stochasticity of the variance, see Sections \ref{sec:reducing_vprimeprime}-\ref{sec:sensitivity_of_chi}.
+Specifically, the DNN has depth 100 and width 300 while the CNN has depth 50 and 300 channels per layer.
+The $\text{CReLU}_{\tau,m}$ nonlinear activation is used in all but the final softmax classification layer.
+These network hyper parameters are chosen to isolate the instability mechanism and demonstrate the training capacity between varying $q^{*}$ rather than maximum achievable accuracy.
+Throughout this section the networks are initialised with fixed point variances $q^*=\{1,2,3\}$ and the training for fixed sparsity $s$ and variance slope $V'(q^*)$ is compared.
+As the variance slope, $V'(q^*)$, prescribes the first-order behaviour of the variance map, this is used as a principled quantity to determine the choice of $m$.
+To further isolate the impact of varying $q^*$, the networks are trained with SGD.
+Training is for 200 and 300 epochs using learning rates $10^{-4}$ and $10^{-3}$ for the DNNs and CNNs respectively.
 The CNNs are also trained with cosine learning rate schedule.
-SGD is chosen in order that the impact of varying $q^*$ can be isolated as much as possible.
 The data is split with 20\% retained for testing, and 10\% of the training data retained for validation, all final results are reported on the test data set.
-Each data input is normalized such that it has mean zero and variance $q^*$, as the first layer has no non-linear activation function applied to it, the initialisation of the first layer is chosen to preserve this.
+Each data input is normalized such that it has mean zero and variance $q^*$, the initialisation of the first layer is chosen to preserve this.
 Each experiment is run on a single NVIDIA A100 or H100 for DNNs and CNNs respectively, and implemented in Pytorch Lightning.